sjiang95/semclDataset/readme.md

 ### [VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit)

-Download and extract it to wherever you want.
+Download and extract it, together with [`SegmentationClassAug`](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0) from [Semantic Boundaries Dataset and Benchmark](http://home.bharathh.info/pubs/codes/SBD/download.html), to wherever you want.
 Its directory structure should be the same with below.

 ```bash
 $ tree /path/to/VOCdevkit/VOC2012 -d